Painful intelligence: What AI can tell us about human suffering: Perception as construction of the world

 \chapter{Perception as construction of the world}

 Without any perceptual abilities, an agent can hardly do anything intelligent in the real world.
-Neural networks already give a rudimentary system for perception: for an input image, they can try to tell what it depicts.
-But it turns out that perception is an extremely difficult problem.
-In this chapter, I explain the main difficulties involved in perception, and how they can be, to some very limited extent, solved by modern AI.
-However, I argue that the very problem of perception is extremely difficult, and even our brains do not solve it very well.
-Here, I consider in detail visual perception, but the theory largely holds for other kinds of perception, such as auditory perception.
+Neural networks give a rudimentary system for perception: for an input image, they can try to tell what it depicts.
+However, it turns out that perception is an extremely difficult problem.
+In this chapter, I explain the main difficulties involved in perception, and how they can be solved by modern AI but only to some very limited extent.
+I argue that the very problem of perception is so difficult that even our brains do not solve it very well.
+Here, I consider in detail visual perception, but the theory largely holds for other kinds of perception.

-What is crucial for the main theme of this book is to understand the implications of the extreme difficulty of perception.
-It means our perceptions are quite \textit{uncertain}, or unreliable, and much more so than we tend to realize.
-We fill in the gaps in the incoming information by using various assumptions, or prior information, about the world.
-Therefore, one aspect of such uncertainty is subjectivity: we fill in the gaps using our \textit{own} assumptions, and my assumptions may be different from yours.
+What is crucial for the main theme of this book is to understand the relevant implications of the extreme difficulty of perception.
+The incoming sensory data is incomplete, and we fill in the gaps by using various assumptions, or prior information, about the world.
+This implies that our perceptions are quite \textit{uncertain}, or unreliable, and much more so than we tend to realize.
+One aspect of such uncertainty is subjectivity: we fill in the gaps using our \textit{own} assumptions, and my assumptions may be different from yours.
 Perception is essentially a construction, a result of unreliable and somewhat arbitrary computations; it is not an objective and perfect recovery of some underlying truth.

 These fundamental problems in perception feed into the difficulty of making correct inferences about the world: they make any categorization uncertain, they reduce the possibility of predicting the world, and consequently reduce any control the agent has.
 This increases various errors such as reward prediction errors, and thus suffering.
-More specifically, computation of reward loss is dependent on the prediction of reward as well as the perception of obtained reward, which are both subject to the limitations of perception, and thus it can go wrong.
+More specifically, the computation of reward loss is dependent on the prediction of reward as well as the perception of obtained reward, which are both subject to the limitations of perception, and thus can go wrong.